 Accredited members are language education centres which have reached the necessary quality standards as determined through the regular inspection process.
-As at 31 December 2020 there were 136 accredited members as listed on pages 3-5 of which we are delighted to welcome those which joined Eaquals in 2020 (marked ) plus 1 in 2021 to date (marked #).
+As at 31 December 2021 there were 117 accredited members as listed on pages 3-5 of the report.

 Associate members are other organisations involved in the promotion of language teaching but not offering direct teaching themselves.
 Admission as an associate member requires nomination by the associate membership committee and approval by the trustees.
-As at 31 December 2020 there were 34 associate members as listed on pages 5-6.
+As at 31 December 2021 there were 30 associate members as listed on pages 5-6.